✞ I Want To Get Baptized

 Keep reading to find out more about baptism, what baptism looks like at Mosaic, and how you can get baptized.

-Mosaic Church baptism services happen every 6-8 weeks.
-Each service lasts one hour, and baptisms happen at the end of each.
+Mosaic Church baptism services happen on the first Sunday of every month.
+Each service lasts one hour, and baptisms happen at the end of each service.

 If you sign up to be baptized, someone from our Baptism Team will reach out and tell you when to arrive at church and any other details you need to know.
 During service, the pastor will dismiss you to go to the changing area to get ready.